-This ice activity is very simple and a perfect first preschool science experiment or activity.
+This ice activity is simple and a perfect first preschool science experiment or activity.

-All I did was freeze a LEGO man and a dinosaur in some ice.
-Once frozen we felt the ice very carefully and talked about how it felt a little sticky.
+I froze a LEGO man and a dinosaur in ice.
+Once frozen, we carefully touched the ice and talked about how it felt a little sticky.

-It’s generally best to leave the ice out for a while so it starts to melt, or little hands will stick to it which can be painful.
+It’s generally best to leave the ice out so it starts to melt, or little hands will stick to it, which can be painful.

-We then discussed where would be the best place to put the ice for it to melt, eventually deciding to leave it in the garden with the sun shining down.
+We then discussed the best place to put the ice for it to melt, eventually deciding to leave it in the garden with the sun shining down.

-Sure enough after a few minutes the ice was no longer sticky.
-We tried picking it up and found it was quite slippy and very cold.
-Freezing was the word the children used.
+Sure enough, after a few minutes, the ice was no longer sticky.
+We tried picking it up and found it quite slippery and cold.
+The children used the word “freezing.”

-This was such a simple activity, but it led to so many questions, lots of giggles and many requests to do it again.
+This activity was so simple, but it led to lots of questions, giggles, and requests to do it again.

 Science for Kids